 It is expected that each doctoral student will be actively engaged in research throughout the duration of his/her graduate study.
 This should be evidenced by the doctoral student's participation in data collection, research planning and design, data analysis and interpretation, presentation, and publication.
-The culmination of this ongoing experience is the student's dissertation.
+The culmination of this on-going experience is the student's dissertation.
 It is recognized that a significant percentage of the student's training occurs because of one-on-one and small group interactions in the research environment.
-It is important for the students to develop the research presentation and publication portion of his/her vita while in the doctoral program.
+It is also recognized that the Ph.D. is the highest research degree and that it is important for the students to develop the research presentation and publication portion of his/her vita while in the doctoral program.
 It is also desirable that the student gain experience in the development and submission of grant proposals.